-- The Social Innovation Fund competitively selects experienced grantmaking institutions (also called "recipients") to do the critical work of identifying promising solutions ("interventions") to community problems, and selecting high-performing nonprofit community organizations ("subrecipients") on a competitive basis. - o Recipients receive between \$1 million and \$10 million per year for five years. - Recipients award at least \$100,000 annually to each subrecipient that it funds for three to five years. - At least 80 percent of federal funds awarded to recipients must be invested in subrecipient programs. - The interventions that are supported by the recipients must be innovative and evidence-based.
+- The Social Innovation Fund competitively selects experienced grantmaking institutions (also called "recipients") to do the critical work of identifying promising solutions ("interventions") to community problems, and selecting high-performing nonprofit community organizations ("subrecipients") on a competitive basis. - o Recipients receive between \$1 million and \$10 million per year for five years. - o Recipients award at least \$100,000 annually to each subrecipient that they fund for three to four years. - o A majority of federal funds awarded to recipients must be invested in subrecipient programs. - The interventions that are supported by the recipients must be innovative and evidence-based.
 Specifically, the Social Innovation Fund seeks interventions that have advanced beyond the beginning stages, are showing signs of effectiveness, and have the potential for greater scale.
-Larger programmatic and scaling dollars are awarded to programs that show higher levels of evidence, as defined in the Evidence and Evaluation below, and have stronger capacity. - Funded interventions must have at least preliminary evidence of effectiveness and then undergo rigorous, formal evaluations which substantively advance the sector's knowledge base. - The Social Innovation Fund generates significant non-federal resources through a substantial match requirement at two levels.
+Larger programmatic and scaling dollars are awarded to programs that show higher levels of evidence, as defined in the Evidence and Evaluation section below, and have stronger capacity. - Funded interventions must have at least preliminary evidence of effectiveness and then undergo rigorous, independent, formal evaluations, which substantively advance the sector's knowledge base. - The Social Innovation Fund generates significant non-federal resources through a substantial match requirement at two levels.
 Each federal dollar granted by the Social Innovation Fund to the recipients must be matched one to one with cash from private and other non-federal sources.
-Similarly, grants from recipients to the subrecipients must separately be matched on the same basis. - With the support of the recipient, subrecipients grow their programs to make a deeper or broader impact in communities. - And finally, in partnership with the recipients, the Social Innovation Fund engages in knowledge sharing through the documentation and dissemination of best practices and lessons learned.
+Similarly, grants from recipients to the subrecipients must separately be matched on the same one to one basis. - With the support of the recipient, subrecipients grow their programs to make a deeper or broader impact in communities. - And finally, in partnership with the recipients, the Social Innovation Fund engages in knowledge sharing through the documentation and dissemination of best practices and lessons learned.